Off to the Orchard

 Tomatoes

-People are often disappointed if they don't find Tomatoes at the Paul Plum stand, so I grow number of tasty slicing tomatoes, plus have some extra for those that wish to can their own.
+People are often disappointed if they don't find Tomatoes at the Paul Plum stand, so I grow a number of tasty slicing tomatoes, plus have some extra for those that wish to can their own.